Brief Intervention Models

 This unit will develop and apply independent clinically relevant research skills.
 It is related to applied psychology, social and personal change and to best practice in services.

-You will identify research questions, prepare an evaluation proposal and submit these to the Department of Psychology Postgraduate Ethics Committee for approval along with risk assessment appraisals and letters of authorisation from external bodies, prior to commencing the work.
-You will design and carry out their evaluation study under the supervision of a member of staff in collaboration with a suitable service.
+You'll identify research questions, prepare an evaluation proposal and submit these to the Department of Psychology Postgraduate Ethics Committee for approval along with risk assessment appraisals and letters of authorisation from external bodies, prior to commencing the work.
+You'll design and carry out their evaluation study under the supervision of a member of staff in collaboration with a suitable service.
 All projects will involve collection of empirical data.
 Research may utilise whatever method or methods most suitable to address the identified evaluation aims.
 Depending upon the design of the project, qualitative, quantitative or mixed methods approaches could be used.
 Collaborations with external agencies are likely to be required.
 Teaching is mainly via one to one supervision or group supervision (where appropriate).
 This enables you to develop research skills and use supervision sessions appropriately at the different stages of research.

 Therapeutic Relationships and Processes

 An introduction to three different approaches to psychotherapy characteristic of psychological practice; group/systems therapy, contemporary psychodynamic approaches, and cognitive analytic therapy.
 An understanding of each approach in terms of the processes of psychic change, techniques and interventions and the characterisation of the role of the therapist in the therapy.
 Critical evaluation of each approach will include a review of the research and the suitability and adaptation for the individual client in their social and cultural context.
-Students will be expected to develop a personal reflective attitude to the module content.
+You'll be expected to develop a personal reflective attitude to the module content.

 Personal Development and Reflection